Fun (and Free!) Things to Do in South Philly | Philadelphia

 Termini Brothers Bakery-1523 S. 8th StreetPhiladelphia, PA 19147(215) 334-1816

-On one block of south 9th, you’ll find DiBruno’s, Talluto’s, Cardena’s, and Claudio’s.
-Both are historic, legendary cheese shops.
+Eat on South 9th Street: On one block of south 9th, you’ll find DiBruno’s, Talluto’s, Cardena’s, and Claudio’s and more.
+Both Claudio’s and DiBruno’s are historic, legendary cheese shops.
 Locals will tell you that Claudio’s is better and that DiBruno’s has gone too corporate and too commercial.

-DiBruno’s used to also be known for their support for our former president, which I believe they have since rescinded their support for him.
+DiBruno’s used to also be known for their support for a certain political figure that many people do not like, but I believe they have since rescinded their support for him.
 Claudio’s has a sign up threatening to shoot you if you steal.
 So there are reasons to shop both and reasons to avoid both.
 Just keep it all about the food.

 I guess technically, they don’t say shoot.
 You get the idea.